- This event has passed.

 In this three-part introduction, we’ll consider key ideas, some history and salient sources, and the emerging practices and possibilities of Religious Naturalism.
 Because the goal is an overview rather than a deeper study, we’ll use short text excerpts as well as a variety of video and audio resources.
 No reading in advance is needed.

-Sources include: Ursula Goodenough, Thomas Berry, Stuart Kauffman, A. Powell Davies, John Dewey, Michael Dowd & Connie Barlow, Brian Swimme, Kendyl Gibbons, David Christian, Joseph Campbell and others.
+Sources for this series include: Ursula Goodenough, Thomas Berry, Stuart Kauffman, A. Powell Davies, John Dewey, Michael Dowd & Connie Barlow, Brian Swimme, Kendyl Gibbons, David Christian, Joseph Campbell and others.

 Please contact AdultRe@uusm.org for Zoom link.